Albuquerque Child Custody Lawyer

 Legal Custody and Physical Responsibility

-- Physical and Legal custody are often confused.
+- Legal custody is often confused with time sharing.
 Legal Custody refers to the right to make decisions about your children.
 The Court wants parents to both be involved in those decisions.

 - Joint Legal Custody.
 Unless one of the two parents is determined to be unfit, the court will expect that both parents have the opportunity to maintain a relationship with their child or children.
 Joint legal custody does not mean that a child will spend exactly half of his or her time with each parent but does mean that both parents will be active in the children’s life.